groundsada/esnet-smartnic-tutorial/3-lesson3.md

-# Using Xilinx Alveo FPGAs as SmartNICs with ESnet Framework

-## Lesson 3: The Deployment Workflow
+# Lesson 3: The Deployment Workflow

 In this lesson, we will explore the deployment workflow, which involves the deployment of compiled bitfiles (zipped artifacts) onto the FPGA card.
 This stage results in a stack of three essential Docker images, namely: